Checklist: What to Pack for the First Day of Preschool

 Not only can you pack your child’s backpack with the day’s necessities, but the teachers can also use it to send home artwork and school notices.

-Pack plenty of food so your kid doesn’t go hungry!
+Pack plenty of snacks so your kid doesn’t go hungry!
 You may have to come up with some nut-free options, depending on the school’s food policy.

 Unless the school provides it, you’ll need to send drinks along with any meals and snacks.

-Whether it’s a sippy cup or simply something spill-proof, pick a water bottle your child can easily open on her own.
-She’ll need to stay hydrated with all that running around!
+Whether it’s a sippy cup or simply something spill-proof, pick a water bottle your child can easily open on their own.
+They’ll need to stay hydrated with all that running around!

 Even if your child is potty-trained, accidents are bound to happen.

-Check your school’s policy, since some programs prefer kids to wear indoor-only shoes in the classroom to keep things clean.
+Check your school’s policy, since some programs prefer kids to wear indoor-only shoes or grippy slippers in the classroom to keep things clean.

-Some classrooms are equipped with cots, while others ask parents to send a rest mat, sheet and blanket.
+Some classrooms are equipped with cots, while others ask parents to send a nap mat, sheet and blanket.
 Ask what should be on your list.

-Packing your child’s favorite stuffed animal or other comfort item can help ease preschool jitters.
+Packing your child’s favorite stuffed animal or other comfort item, like a lovey, can help ease preschool jitters.
 Tip: If forgetting said comfort item at school would lead to a full-blown bedtime disaster, have one for home and one for school, or pick a second-favorite item to pack.

 If the school doesn’t supply them, you may need to pack a smock, box of crayons, glue sticks and the like.